Please enter keywords to search

 2. More Precise Fault Diagnosis

-Unlike similar products from competitors like Schneider, Siemens, and ABB that display basic information only, e.g., overcurrent and overvoltage faults, the NJR5-ZX from CHINT additionally provides current, temperature, and voltage details at the fault time.
+Unlike similar products from competitors that display basic information only, e.g., overcurrent and overvoltage faults, the NJR5-ZX from CHINT additionally provides current, temperature, and voltage details at the fault time.
 This aids root cause analysis, allowing operators to quickly identify issues.

 3. Savings in Wiring and Space